-I am back in the UK once again.
+I am back in the UK once again having just returned from the USA.
 I love going to the States though.
-It's such a mad big place, full of everything put together in no particular order at all!
-I always feel like I was born in the wrong country when I am over there, like being English isn't my true identity.
+It's such a mad big place, full of everything put together in no particular order at all it seems.
+I always feel like I was born in the wrong country when I'm over there, like being English isn't my true identity.
 Those of you who have met me will know what I mean.

 These days it seems to depend on what paper you read, or what TV channel you watch, as to what version of the news you'll get.
 It's probably always been this way, but I just seem to notice it more these days.

-Take for example this whole MS trial thing.
+Take for example this whole Microsoft trial.
 I wanted to get some news on the trial so I trailed through the 60 channels of cable TV available to me in New England.
-CNN was running a story that seemed quite level headed, a stark contrast to what MBC was spewing out.
-Their version of the same story was more like Microsoft is innocent campaign.
+CNN was running a story that seemed quite level-headed, a stark contrast to what MBC was spewing out.
+Their version of the same story was more like a Microsoft puff piece.
 Then I discovered that MBC is called MSNBC, the MSN bit standing for Microsoft Network!

 With only the real hound dogs gnawing at the remains of Bill Clinton's presidency it seems that the press pack has found itself a new demon to destroy, one that is arguably even more powerful than the 'most powerful man in the world'.